 with $s = t/\Delta t$.
-When the elements of $\bfG$ are bounded functions of $t$, solutions for (\ref{eq:sol_perturbations}) do not grow faster than an exponential function.
+When the elements of $\bfG$ are bounded functions of $t$, the solutions of (\ref{eq:sol_perturbations}) do not grow faster than an exponential function.
 The Lyapunov exponents are defined by

 Once the limit above exists, the definition (\ref{eq:lyapunov_def}) may be seen as a long-time average of the logarithm of the deviations $\mathbf{u}$ evaluated along a trajectory $\mathbf{U}(t)$.
-Thanks to Birkhoff's theorem \cite{dorfman1999}, the Lyapunov exponent values do not depend on initial conditions for ergodic processes, except for a set with null measure.
+Thanks to Birkhoff's and Oseledets' theorem \cite{dorfman1999}, the values of the Lyapunov exponent do not depend on the initial conditions for ergodic processes, except for a set with null measure.

 From a generic initial condition $\bfU_0$, we obtain a reference trajectory $\bfU(t)$.
 For the deviation, a set of independent normalized vectors $(\bfu_1^{(0)}, \bfu_2^{(0)}, \dots, \bfu_\nu^{(0)})$ is defined as initial conditions.
-Both difference Eqs.~(\ref{eq:motion}) and (\ref{eq:deviation}) are iterated, in such a way that in every time step, values of $\bfU (t)$ generate new elements of the Jacobian matrix, that in turns provides the parameters of the linearized equation.
-After a suitable long enough time, the set of resulting deviation vectors unveil the divergence (or convergence) degree of characteristic directions on the state space, each one of them related, according to (\ref{eq:lyapunov_def}), to a value of the Lyapunov exponent.
-Thereby for a $\nu$-dimensional space of the vectors $\bfu$, there exists a set composed of $\nu$ exponents, which is called Lyapunov spectrum \cite{pikovsky2016}.
-The largest Lyapunov exponent determines the kind of stability of a given trajectory.
-Positive values are related to exponential instabilities, and therefore chaos, while negative largest Lyapunov exponents imply stability.
+Both difference Eqs.~(\ref{eq:motion}) and (\ref{eq:deviation}) are iterated, in such a way that in every time step, the values of $\bfU (t)$ generate new elements of the Jacobian matrix, which in turn provides the parameters of the linearized equation.
+After a sufficiently long time, the set of resulting deviation vectors unveil the degree of divergence (or convergence) of the characteristic directions on the state space, each one of them related, according to (\ref{eq:lyapunov_def}), to a value of the Lyapunov exponent.
+Thereby, for a $\nu$-dimensional space of the vectors $\bfu$, there exists a set composed of $\nu$ exponents, which is called the Lyapunov spectrum \cite{pikovsky2016}.
+The largest Lyapunov exponent (LLE) determines the kind of stability of a given trajectory.
+Positive values are related to exponential instabilities, and therefore chaos, while a negative LLE implies stability.